Boy name origins & meanings

 Famous people who gave their babies this name

-Roman is the number seventy-three most popular boys name in the US, according to 2019 Social Security Administration data.
-It has rapidly been increasing in popularity since breaking the top 100 in 2017.
+According to Social Security Administration data, Roman has rapidly been increasing in popularity since breaking the top 100 in 2017.
+For the past few years, Roman has been enjoying a spot in the top 80.

 However, it is the 13th most popular name on FamilyEducation.com.